William Rehnquist: LGBT rights

 In a 1977 dissent in the case of Ratchford v.
 Gay Lib, Rehnquist gave weight to the pseudoscientific notion that homosexuality is contagious.

 Rehnquist joined the majority opinion in Bowers v.
-Hardwick upholding the outlawing of gay sex acts as constitutional, but did not join Chief Justice Burger's openly homophobic concurrence.
+Hardwick upholding the outlawing of gay sex acts as constitutional, and did not join Chief Justice Burger's concurrence.

 In Romer v.
 Evans (1996), Colorado adopted an amendment to the state constitution that would have prevented any municipality within the state from taking any legislative, executive, or judicial action to protect citizens from discrimination on the basis of their sexual orientation.
 Rehnquist joined Scalia's dissent, which argued that since the Constitution says nothing about this subject, "it is left to be resolved by normal democratic means".
 The dissent argued as follows (some punctuation omitted):

 The dissent mentioned the Court's then-existing precedent in Bowers v.
 Hardwick (1986), that "the Constitution does not prohibit what virtually all States had done from the founding of the Republic until very recent years—making homosexual conduct a crime."
 By analogy, the Romer dissent reasoned that:

 The dissent listed murder, polygamy, and cruelty to animals as behaviors that the Constitution allows states to be very hostile toward, and said, "the degree of hostility reflected by Amendment 2 is the smallest conceivable."
 It added:

 In Lawrence v.
 Texas (2003), the Supreme Court overruled Bowers.
 Rehnquist again dissented, along with Scalia and Thomas.
 The Court's result in Romer had described the struck-down statute as "a status-based enactment divorced from any factual context from which we could discern a relationship to legitimate state interests".
 The sentiment behind that statute had led the Court to evaluate it with a "more searching" form of review.
 Similarly, in Lawrence, "moral disapproval" was found to be an unconstitutional basis for condemning a group of people.
 The Court protected homosexual behavior in the name of liberty and autonomy.

 Rehnquist sometimes reached results favorable to homosexuals−for example, voting to allow a gay CIA employee to sue on the basis of constitutional law for improper personnel practices (although barring suit on the basis of administrative law in deference to a claim of national security reasons), to allow same-sex sexual harassment claims to be adjudicated, and to allow the University of Wisconsin–Madison to require students to pay a mandatory fee that subsidized gay groups along with other student organizations.

 Because of his votes in gay rights cases, ACT UP included Rehnquist alongside Ronald Reagan, George H. W. Bush, Jerry Falwell, and Jesse Helms in a series of posters denouncing what it regarded as leading figures in the anti-gay movement in America.